slatedocs/slate/source/index.html.md

 # Endpoint Instance Management

+Endpoint management is the process of actively monitoring, detecting, and preventing malware attacks on devices that are connected to a network.
+This is typically done to implement security policies and monitor suspicious activities on endpoints.Its can be done by

 1.Inventory / management of Endpoints or servers (windows, linux, macos and others)

 2.Active Directory Sync for users (one way only).